Terms and conditions

 The firm is committed to promoting equality and diversity in its dealings with clients, third parties and employees.
 We will not discriminate in the provision of our services on the grounds of, for example, sex, marital status, sexual orientation, age, race, nationality, colour, disability, age.

-Unless otherwise agreed, these terms of business will apply throughout the course of this current matter.
+Unless otherwise agreed, these Terms and Conditions of Business will apply throughout the course of this current matter.
 Please read the terms carefully.
-Your continuing instructions in this matter will amount to your acceptance of these terms and conditions of business.
-Should there be any conflict between the terms provided in this document and the Terms of Engagement and these general Terms & Conditions of Business the Terms of Business will take precedence.
+Your continuing instructions in this matter will amount to your acceptance.
+Should there be any conflict between any Terms of Engagement letter and these general Terms & Conditions of Business the Terms of Engagement will take precedence.

 The laws of England and Wales govern these Terms and Conditions of Business.
 Thackray Williams LLP is authorised and regulated by the Solicitors Regulation Authority (SRA).
 The SRA Standards and Regulations can be accessed through their website.